Nemuuuu/simple_shell/README.md

 ### What we learned:
-* How a shell works and finds commands
+* How a shell works and finds commands.
-* Creating, forking and working with processes
+* Creating, forking and working with processes.
-* Executing a program from another program
+* Executing a program from another program.
-* Handling dynamic memory allocation in a large program
+* Handling dynamic memory allocation in a large program.
-* Pair programming and team work
+* Pair programming and team work.
-* Building a test suite to check our own code
+* Building a test suite to check our own code.

 ## Authors